-The key thing to remember when packing for most trips is that you can almost always buy necessary clothing or other stuff along the way.
+The critical thing to remember when packing for most trips is that you can almost always buy necessary clothing or other stuff along the way.

 This Patagonia trip, for example, starts in Buenos Aires, where you can pick up just about anything last minute (save for something like an iPhone or laptop which may have limited availability or significantly higher cost).

 After writing this, in fact, I'm about to go find myself a 3-pronged AC adapter for the funky wall outlets they have in this country.